Open-Source-Videos/Matrix-surveillance-camera-controller/communication_ref.md

 `{"type" : "video-request", "content" : "/var/lib/motioneye/Camrea1/02-05-2021/15-25-30.mp4.thumb", "requestor_id":"my_client_name"}`

 Expected reply is a video directed to the client specified in the requestor_id field that matches the thumbnail or an error.

+### thumb-request:
+content = string.
+The content string should be the fully qualified name for a thumbnail which is requested.

+Example:

+`{"type" : "thumb-request", "content" : "/var/lib/motioneye/Camrea1/02-05-2021/15-25-30.mp4.thumb", "requestor_id":"my_client_name"}`

+Expected reply is the thumbnail file directed to the client specified in the requestor_id field that matches the thumbnail or an error.

 ### record-video:
 Note on this, it triggers a simulated motion detection for the specified duration in seconds.
 So it'll appear to everyone as if its a motion detection event video.
 Maximum duration is 300 seconds, and a minimum of 1 second.